DEEPAM123456789/Multi-Modal-RAG/Readme.md

 [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/DeepXAi/Multimodal-RAG-app) <- Click here

-Once You are done with the PDF uploaded, refresh the space(or page) once in order to upload another pdf for better retrieval.

 Chat with any PDF like ChatGPT — grounded in **text, tables, and images** using a fully containerized AI pipeline.

 This project implements a **production-style Multimodal Retrieval Augmented Generation (RAG)** system with a **FastAPI backend**, **Streamlit frontend**, **Chroma vector DB**, and **Dockerized deployment**.